Zamiell/stardew-valley/Min-Max_Guide.md

   - Normally, we would save Leeks, Dandelions, and food from the garbage cans to eat, since they have a low GPE.
 However, we need as much money as possible for Spring 2, so we need to sell them today as an exception to the rule.
 - Hoe + plant + water any remaining mixed seeds.
   - Note that you can work past 0 energy and become exhausted with no penalty carrying over to Spring 2 (because you will level up foraging).
+  - If one of the mixed seeds is not a Cauliflower (check with a mod or the wiki) you'll need to delay handing in the initial bundles and shipping any additional gold for the vault originally scheduled for Spring 15 until Spring 17.
+  - This adds a bit of time pressure to clearing the mine due to the lack of Minecarts you'd otherwise have for 2 days but this is very unlikely and doesn't change the route.
 - Go home at 2 AM.
 (We do not want to incur the gold penalty.)
 - Destroy the bed.
 (This is to force you to spawn immediately next to the door at the beginning of every day, which saves time.)
   - Alternatively, you can just remove it from the house for now and stick it in a chest for safe-keeping.